JetBrains/intellij-community/plugins/settings-repository/README.md

 Specify URL of upstream Git repository.
 File URL is supported, you will be prompted to init repository if specified path is not exists or repository is not created.
 [GitHub](www.github.com) could be used to store settings.

-Check "Update repository from upstream on start" if you want automatically update your settings on IDE start.
-Otherwise you can use VCS -> Sync Settings.

 ## Authentication
 On first sync you will be prompted to specify username/password.
 In case of GitHub strongly recommended to use an [access token](https://help.github.com/articles/creating-an-access-token-for-command-line-use) (leave password empty if you use token instead of username).
 Bitbucket [doesn't support tokens](https://bitbucket.org/site/master/issue/7735).